Johan Laidoner

-Born in Viiratsi, Kreis Fellin, Governorate of Livonia, Laidoner joined the Imperial Russian Army in 1901 and fought in World War I. Following the Russian revolution in 1917, he commanded the Estonian national units of the Russian army.
+Born in Viiratsi, Kreis Fellin, Governorate of Livonia, Laidoner joined the Imperial Russian Army in 1901 and fought in World War I. Following the Russian Revolution in 1917, he commanded the Estonian national units of the Russian army.
 In 1918, the Estonian Provisional Government appointed him commander-in-chief of the armed forces of the newly independent Republic of Estonia.

 After the Estonian War of Independence, he served as a member of the parliament (Riigikogu) from 1920 to 1929.
 He was once again appointed commander-in-chief during the 1924 Communist coup attempt, and then again from 1934 to 1940.
 After the Soviet occupation in 1940, he was arrested and deported to Russia, where he died in prison in 1953.

 Early life and career

-Johan Laidoner was born on Raba estate in Vardja, Viiratsi Parish, to a farmhand Jaak Laidoner (1854–1911) and his wife Mari (née Saarsen; 1851–1938) as the first of four sons.
+Johan Laidoner was born on Raba estate in Vardja, Viiratsi Parish, to the farmhand Jaak Laidoner (1854–1911) and his wife Mari (née Saarsen; 1851–1938) as the first of four sons.
 He studied at Viiratsi Elementary School and finished his basic education at Viljandi Town School in 1900.
 As Laidoner's parents were poor, he could not continue his studies and voluntarily joined the Imperial Russian Army.
 From 1901 to 1902, he served in the 110th Kama Infantry Regiment, based in Kovno (now Kaunas, Lithuania), and went on to study at the Infantry Officer School in Vilna (Vilnius) from 1902 to 1905.
 He graduated top of his class in April 1905 and was promoted to the rank of sub-lieutenant.
 He was then sent to serve in the 13th Yerevan Grenadier Regiment, which was then stationed in Manglisi, Georgia.
 From 1905 to 1909, he held various positions in the regiment, eventually becoming company deputy commander.
 In 1908, he was promoted to lieutenant.

 From 1909 to 1912, Laidoner studied at the Imperial Nicholas Military Academy in Saint Petersburg, graduating with a 1st grade diploma.
 On 30 October 1911, while studying in Saint Petersburg, Laidoner married Maria Skarbek-Kruszewska, a descendant of Polish nobility, whom he had met earlier in Vilnius.
-The couple had a son, Michael (1913–1928).
+The couple had a son, Michael (also called Mihhail and nicknamed Miša) on 21 March 1913.
+Michael Laidoner died on 21 April 1928, aged fifteen, from a self-inflicted gunshot wound to the head while alone in his bedroom.
+His father was away on business in Kohila.
+The cause of death was officially ruled accidental, however later statements from his mother and classmates implied that he had been suicidal prior to his death.
 After Michael's death, the Laidoners adopted Maria's nephew, Aleksei Kruszewski.

 Upon his graduation in 1912, Laidoner was promoted to the rank of staff captain and sent back to his regiment.
 In the following year, he was appointed to the General Staff and was dispatched to serve for one year as company commander in the 1st Caucasus Rifle Regiment.
 He then served at the Staff of the Caucasus Military District.